 I do think it’s worth noting that your experiences may be totally different than mine, or the next guy’s.
 My experiences are totally my own, so you’ll have to make your own decision as it relates to whether or not you want to sell with any given marketplace.

-Full Disclosure: I am affiliated with the entities listed below, but I’m not getting paid to talk about having a shop open with them.
+Full Disclosure: I am affiliated with the entities listed below, but no one asked me to write about their platform.
 This post is entirely informational for any other designers that are looking to sell their products and want firsthand, honest experiences from someone who has listed their items with these companies/selling platforms.
-So, for that reason, the links here are *not* affiliate links, even though I could use them. 🙂

 My Own Website